j-nederveld/Real-Estate-App/README.md

     OpenWeather: https://openweathermap.org/api
     Uikit: https://getuikit.com/v2/

-Wireframes and Mockups:

-Presentation requirements:
+Presentation requirements -

-Elevator pitch: a one minute description of your application
+Elevator pitch: This is a real estate app that provides localised data in addition to the information of the house or apartment.

+Concept:
+        What is your user story:
+            As a homebuyer.
+            I want to see greater information on the area that I am looking at.
+            In order to be more confident in my real estate purchase.

-Concept: What is your user story?
-What was your motivation for development?
+        What was your motivation for development?:
+            Whenever I look though areas and houses on zillow, I would like more information on the area the property is located, in addition to the property info.
+However, they only really have information on the property itself.
+This causes me to have to use a different website for addtional infromation.
+The application aleviates that by adding the infromation on the same page as the real estae property.

+Process:
+    What were the technologies used?:
+        HTML,CSS,JS,Jquery,API's,Uikit
-Process: What were the technologies used?
-How were tasks and roles broken down and assigned?What challenges did you encounter?
-What were your successes?
+    How were tasks and roles broken down and assigned?:
+        Elliot: HTML/CSS/Uikit
+        Samer: HTML/CSS/Uikit
+        JP: JS/Jquery/API
+        Lyric: JS/Jquery/API

+    What challenges did you encounter?:
+        All Crime rate API are terrible
+    What were your successes?:
+        Getting all the other API's too work.
+Being able to provide extremely localised data based on the properties.

 Directions for Future Development:
+    Get a functioning crime rate API
+    Add a map that displays more infromation like "attractions" and "resturants" Make the UI more modern

 # Project 1
 ## Application Requirements
 * Must use at least two server-side APIs
 * Must use a CSS framework _other than_ Bootstrap
 * Use at least one new third-party API
 * Must have a polished UI